Bozar/foldMarker/README.md

 If plugin reports error:

-    ERROR: Visual area not found!
+    ERROR: Command range only has one line!

-Refer to 3.4(Mark `'<` and `'>`).
+Refer to 4.4(Command range).

 If plugin reports error:

-    ERROR: Visual area only has one line!
+    ERROR: Line X has fold marker!

-Refer to 3.5(Number of lines in Visual area).
+Refer to 4.5(Fold markers exist in specified area).

-If plugin reports error:

-    ERROR: Visual area already has fold marker!

-Refer to 3.6(Visual area contains fold markers).

-### 2.7 Argument `d`
+### 3.7 Argument `d`

-Arguments `l/a/b/s/` will creat a pair of fold markers in the specific position.
-Argument `c/d` will creat or delete fold level after fold markers.
+Those four pairs of arguments described above creat a pair of fold markers in the specific position.
+Arguments `c/C/d` creat or delete fold level after fold markers.
 First let's discuss `:FoldMarker d`.

-First enter Visual mode, then choose text containing fold markers.
-Execute `:FoldMarker d`, which will delete fold levels after fold markers.

 Example(before):